Stay connected

 Many companies have found tokenization to be cheaper, easier to use and more secure than end-to-end encryption.

-Tokenization replaces original card data with a unique, generated placeholder, or “token.”
+Tokenization replaces original card data with a unique, generated placeholder, or “token”.
 Because tokens are randomly generated and there is no algorithm to regain original information, they have no meaning by themselves.
 Thus, crooks can’t reverse-engineer credit card information, even if they were to grab tokens off of a company’s servers.
 Tokenization increases security because tokens are worthless to criminals should a company’s system be breached in any way.

 Tokenization can be done in-house or outsourced.

 If done in-house, merchants must move their cardholder data to an environment called the token vault.
-When it is time to process the information, merchants send the token representing the card data to the token vault to retrieve the PAN and forward it to the network for authorization.
+When it’s time to process the information, merchants send the token representing the card data to the token vault to retrieve the PAN and forward it to the network for authorization.
 This scheme reduces the instances of card data floating around the merchants’ systems and thus the ability for a hacker to siphon it away.

 Whether done in-house or outsourced, tokenization doesn’t alter the merchant’s payment processing or channels.
 Just like credit cards, tokens can be used for customer sales, refunds, voids, and credits—only they’re a much safer option.
 The appeal of removing confidential customer credit card data from internal networks is one of the biggest reasons why more and more companies are turning to tokenization.